biberhund/MEXC_Future_Order_API_Maintenance_Bypass/README.md

 ## Introduction

 This project provides a method to bypass the maintenance mode of the MEXC Futures Order API.
-There are individuals who sell this method for a significant amount of money, which isn't fair to the wider community.
-Therefore, I have made this method available for free.

 You can run the code directly from JavaScript or use Python to execute it.
 This method utilizes MEXC's internal API by authenticating with a browser login session, specifically using the 'WEB' cookie.
 This cookie is crucial for the bypass to work, and I'll explain how to obtain it below.